Hirzebruch-Zagier classes and rational elliptic curves over quintic fields: Introduction

+\begin{remark} Conditions ($1$),($2$),($3$) on the auxiliary ordinary prime $p$ are minor technical assumptions and they can always be satisfied in our applications (Proposition \ref{choiceofp}).

+We introduce ($1$) in Section \ref{section AJ p-adic} to relate the action of certain Hecke correspondences on different Shimura varieties, while ($2$) appears in Proposition \ref{prop comparison different models} to compare Hilbert modular surfaces with different level structures.
+Furthermore, we use ($3$) in Proposition \ref{somekindoffil} to obtain a Galois stable filtration in a projective limit of \'etale cohomology groups, and in Theorem \ref{Main Theorem} to ensure that the four global cohomology classes we constructed are linearly independent.

+Regarding the remaining assumptions, we require $\varrho$ to be residually not solvable in Section \ref{geomrealiz} to apply recent results of Caraiani--Tamiozzo \cite{Caraiani-Tamiozzo}.
+This assumption is satisfied in our applications because we consider Artin representations with projective image isomorphic to $A_5$.
+The final hypothesis, Conjecture \ref{wishingOhta1} which appears in Section \ref{motivic p-adic L-function}, is used to deduce an Eichler--Shimura morphism for Hida families of Hilbert modular forms.
+We refer to Section \ref{ontheconjectures} for a discussion of Conjecture \ref{wishingOhta1}, but we note here that Sangiovanni--Skinner announced a proof of our conjecture as part of their new construction of Euler Systems (\cite{SangiovanniSkinner}). \end{remark}

+We apply Theorem A to Artin representations constructed in \cite{MicAnalytic}.
+The outcome is a result concerning the arithmetic of rational elliptic curves over $S_5$-quintic fields.

 \begin{corollary} Let $K/\bb{Q}$ be a non-totally real $S_5$-quintic extension whose Galois closure contains a real quadratic field $L$.
-Suppose that $N$ is odd, unramified in $K/\bb{Q}$ and split in $L$, and there exists a prime $p$ satisfying assumptions (\ref{assumptions}), then
+Suppose that $N$ is odd, unramified in $K/\bb{Q}$ and split in $L$, and that Conjecture \ref{wishingOhta1} holds, then